 Once the graph starts to show lots of tonal information bunched up to either side, to the point where it's falling off the edge and reaching the top of scale, details in this region are not being properly recorded.
 Too much of this on the left-hand side means that it's shadow detail you're losing, and too much on the right will indicate highlights are blowing their details.
 So, the key is to ensure your chosen exposure settings don't allow this to happen.

 It's important to remember that different scenes will have different histograms, and there's nothing wrong with there being more details on one side than the other.
 Indeed, if you always try to adjust your exposure to keep everything as much in the center as possible, you'll find that some scenes just don't look right.

 For example, if you're out shooting a scene in the snow, you'll probably want more information to be on the right-hand side of the scale, as your scene will be filled with more highlight detail than usual.
 If you try to squeeze all of this down to the middle of the scale for balance, you'll find that those whites are being recorded more as greys.

 Histograms are particularly useful as they are not affected by the brightness of your camera's LCD screen or electronic viewfinder (if your camera has one).
 Sometimes, raising the brightness of one of these might be necessary in order to maintain a clear view, perhaps when photographing outdoors when it's sunny, but this can make it more difficult to see whether you are giving the scene the right exposure.

-What they are affected by, however, are other capture settings you may have chosen, such as contrast or dynamic range optimisation settings.
+What they are affected by, however, are other capture settings you may have chosen, such as contrast or dynamic range optimization settings.
 If you set a high-contrast capture setting, you'll find that there's more information being recorded in both the shadows and highlights at the expense of mid-tone detail, than if you were to use a more standard contrast setting.
-Conversely, dynamic range optimisation settings may bring highlight and shadow details more towards the middle of the graph to prevent these from being lost.
+Conversely, dynamic range optimization settings may bring highlight and shadow details more toward the middle of the graph to prevent these from being lost.